loning/universe/theories/README.md

    - Distinctions between high-efficiency and low-efficiency entanglement
    - Relationship between entanglement efficiency and observer dimension enhancement
    - Quantum-classical strategies for optimizing social relationships

+5. **Black Hole Information Classicalization Theory**:
+   - Black holes as extremely efficient information classicalization nodes
+   - The nature of the event horizon as a quantum-classical boundary
+   - Quantum-classical explanation of the black hole information paradox
+   - Characteristics of black holes as dimensional bridges

 ### Theoretical Research Methods